 Disciplinary actions are proscribed by the Hearing Officer.
 Students are obligated to carry out all directives of the Hearing Officer or body.
 Failure to do so may result in further sanctions.
-It is the prerogative of the Management Board to assign sanctions it deems fitting in response to the actions of Education & Examination Guide Wittenborg University of Applied Sciences the student found in violation.
+It is the prerogative of the Management Board to assign sanctions it deems fitting in response to the actions of Education & Examination Guide Wittenborg University of Applied Sciences The Student Code of Behaviour the student found in violation.
 The University Legal Office has responsibility for monitoring compliance with all sanctions.